jonathanopalise/lotus-ste/README.md

 Exit the debugger to see the STE enhancements in action.
 You should see the following changes:

-* The road is rendered using the Blitter and features graphical details resembling those of the Amiga version;
+* The road is rendered by the Blitter and features graphical details resembling those of the Amiga version;
-* All roadside scenery and cars are rendered at single-pixel horizontal accuracy (currently with a few unresolved issues around clipping);
+* All roadside scenery and cars are rendered by the blitter at single-pixel horizontal accuracy (as opposed to at 16 pixel intervals on the standard ST version);
-* The background features a gradient of raster bars resembling those of the Amiga version.
+* The background features a gradient of raster bars resembling those of the Amiga version;
+* The road and roadside colours are refined to leverage the enhanced STE colour palette.

 Possible forthcoming objectives for this project are as follows:

 * Add sampled sound effects to replace the current synthesised ones - e.g. car collisions, empty fuel etc;
-* Add further zoom levels for trackside objects;
+* Add further zoom levels for trackside objects.
-* Use enhanced palette of STE for improved colours;